prasantth/campaign-analytics/my-docs/docs/api_development.md

 The entry point of the API is the `main.py` file, which performs the following functions:

 - Initializes the FastAPI application.
-- Creates tables in the PostgreSQL database if they do not already exist.
 - Includes the routers for campaigns and performance.
 - Uses `Uvicorn` to run the FastAPI app.